 Want to show a film in Fisher 135?
 Why not utilize theater grade quality for a great price!
 Film Board has worked with numerous student organizations and departments from Snowboard Club to the CDI.
-In the past we have shown movies, helped speakers, and even larger events like Elevator pitch or Consumer Products day.
+In the past we have shown movies, helped speakers, and even assisted with larger events like Elevator Pitch and Consumer Products day.
 This page will help guide you through what you need to do and how we can help!

-The first thing that needs to be done is to contact the President of Film Board (Contact page link) with the following information:
+The first thing that needs to be done is to contact the President of Film Board with the following information:

 - A description of the event